 - For all the useful tips and tools to work for us we need to bring in the context of real life, GEANT-based scenarios, and this is impossible without you!

 - Tony’s approach to these sessions is to work with the audience as a virtual team, so that all the participants will feel like a team, and experience the process of becoming and working as a virtual team.

 The registration is open to all GN4.3 participants.

 Please use this link to register – please note that registration means the commitment to attend all 7 modules of this programme.

 Also, please note that the number of places is limited.

 If you have any further queries about the programme please contact firstname.lastname@example.org

 In the meantime, have a look at some of the resources listed below – to whet your appetite:

-In the meantime, wishing you and your virtual team real and tangible success!
+In the meantime, wishing you and your virtual teams to stay safe and well !

 For any queries please contact email@example.com